priyanka-cshl/Suite2P/AddOns_Priyanka/ReadMe_PG.txt

     handles.filepaths.Data(4) = Save path for Registered Tiffs.
 You can uncheck saving of registered tiffs in the GUI if you don't want to save the registered Tiffs, and save only the registration offsets

+    Edit "toolbox_path = 'C:\Users\florin\Desktop\software\Suite2P_CSHL';" to match location of your local code folder

 3) Compile the deconvolution file by entering the following in cmd line.
-You might need to download a compiler - google it.
+You might need to download a compiler - Go to Home/AddOns.
+    In AddOn explorer, search mingw - install the compiler.
+You will need to login to your mathworks account.
-   "mex -largeArrayDims SpikeDetection/deconvL0.c"
+    Once the compiler is installed, execute the command below from within the Suite2P directory "mex -largeArrayDims SpikeDetection/deconvL0.c"
     or "mex -largeArrayDims SpikeDetection/deconvL0.cpp"
     If you don't manage to compile this - uncheck deconvolve spikes, change cluster mode to 'standard' and neuropil subtraction to 'none' in the GUI.

-4) GPU ...
+4) GPU ... uncheck use GPU if you don't have a GPU.
+    Updated documentation coming soon.

+To Run GUI_Suite2P_ROIs.m (Post extraction pruning of ROIs).
+    Updated documentation coming soon.